web-platform-tests/wpt/docs/api.md

 This API follows similar conventions as those described above only slightly modified to accommodate message event API.
 Each message is sent by the harness is passed a single vanilla object, available as the `data` property of the event object.
-These objects are structures as follows:
+These objects are structured as follows:

  * start - `{ type: "start" }`
  * test\_state - `{ type: "test_state", test: Test }`